Attachment Manager: Save/Delete/Compress/Detach All Or Searched Attachments In Outlook

 C: Set compression exclusion based on specified attachment file extensions or attachment size;

-If there are duplicate or same name attachments when saving, auto saving, detaching or auto detaching attachments, you can deal with the duplicate attachments with below ways:
+If there are duplicate or same name attachments when saving, auto saving, detaching or auto detaching attachments, you can deal with the duplicate attachments with the options below:

 Best Office Productivity Tools